onlinews/online_ws/docs/Ch_2_RunFirstStudy.md

 2. Now select ```Sync with web project``` ![Button](./img/Sync.PNG) and choose that you want to *create a new project*.

-3. Give it a name, e.g. ```TestingStroopOnline``` and select yourself as the owner of the project.
+3. Give it a name, e.g. ```OnlineWorkshopStroop``` and select yourself as the owner of the project.
 At this time you probably should **not** select the project to be publicly accessible.
 Note, that "public", really means "public" - so everybody could also access the data that you are collecting.
 ![Make Stroop Online](./img/MakeStroopOnline3.PNG)

 4. The next thing PsychoPy will ask you is to **commit** your changes.
 If you are familiar with [Git](https://www.atlassian.com/git/tutorials/what-is-git) or Git-hosting services such as Github or Gitlab, you will know what is going on here.
 We will expand on this more in section ```2.```, but essentially from now on every time you make a change to your project, you will need to commit this change - marking it as such, which helps you track changes made to your code and also allows to recover previous versions of the code.
 ![Make Stroop Online](./img/MakeStroopOnline4.PNG)